Rumors of Deepseek Securing Multiple Funding Rounds

 Advertisements

-Digging further into the company's structure reveals that Deepseek's corporate framework is led by the Hangzhou Deep Seek AI Fundamental Research Co., Ltd. with its ownership split primarily between founder Liang Wenfeng and a consulting partnership in Ningbo
+Digging further into the company's structure reveals that Deepseek's corporate framework is led by the Hangzhou Deep Seek AI Fundamental Research Co., Ltd. with its ownership split primarily between founder Liang Wenfeng and a consulting partnership in Ningbo.
+This breakdown shows a lack of external investors, which strengthens the theory that Deepseek has not actually gone through the conventional funding process.

 Leave Your Comment